 - 1 Tablespoon vegetable oil

 - 1 ½ cup snap peas whole or sliced

 - 3 Tablespoons reduced sodium soy sauce

 - 1 teaspoon honey, or agave syrup

-Bring a pot of water to a boil.
+- Bring a pot of water to a boil.
 Add soba noodles, stir often, and cook according to package instructions until tender.
-Drain noodles and rinse until cold running water.
+Drain noodles and rinse under cold running water.
 Drain and set aside.

 - Any protein (tofu, chicken, beef, pork) can be used in place of shrimp.
 Also, feel free to add more vegetables.